KyungjinJPark/animated-weather/README.md

 ## 📋 The TODO

-- index needs to import css since webpack cant handle css in src rn
-- where to place lotties/
-- lotties not connected. use `lottie-web` or its wrapper `react-lottie-player`
 - dragscroller not connected. use `react-scroll-ondrag`
 - refactor bad code & organization
 - git it to work in prod